spyder-ide/spyder/REVIEW.md

 #### Required review

-The following are areas of review the community expects to be covered in the review of a documentation-focused (sometimes abbreviated as docs) PR.
+The following are areas the community expects to be covered in the review of a documentation-focused PR.
 In general, reviewers need to consider whether the content is a good fit, accurate and generally clear to readers, and builds and renders with no simmediate user-visible issues.

 Review that addresses these questions on a PR will be prefixed with `[required]` so that the PR author(s) are clear that they are blockers.